 Nieuw-Vennep is one of two towns officially founded after the lake Haarlemmermeer was made into a dry land polder in 1852.
 The other town was Hoofddorp, at the time still named Kruisdorp.
 Until 1868 Nieuw-Vennep was called Venneperdorp, both towns have used their current name since that time.

-The modern Nieuw-Vennep is a great place to stop, if you ride on a weekend there are several bars and restaurant with outdoors patios to stop at and a great place to have lunch, half way through the ride.
+The modern Nieuw-Vennep is a great place to stop, if you ride on a weekend there are several bars and restaurant with outdoor patios to stop at and a great place to have lunch, halfway through the ride.

 Going along Venneperweg after the t’Kabel is an incline over the A4, if you have it in you, step up and hammer it up the incline, this is your last incline on the ride.